estelsmith/cartographer/README.md

 Mutator References
 ------------------
 The ```MutatorReference``` class tells the mapper that you wish to access data returned from a class' method call.
-By default, this reference will attempt to reference getters and setters of the named field.
+By default, this reference will attempt to use getters and setters of the named field.
 For example, referencing a field named ```test``` will call ```getTest()``` and ```setTest()``` respectively, but can be configured to call other methods if necessary.